hyurl/sfn/docs/v05x/en-US/di.md

 ### Injection in WebSocketController

-While in a WebSocketController, since the WebSocket sending and receiving data in a different way from HTTP, so it only supports the only interface `WebSocket`, and other arguments can be directly sent from the client.
+While in a WebSocketController, since the WebSocket sending and receiving data in a different way, so it only supports the interfaces `WebSocket` and `Session`, and other arguments can be directly sent from the client.

 ```typescript
 import { WebSocketController, WebSocket, event } from "sfn"